- Location Houston, Texas, USA

 - Client Rice University

 - Year 2010

-This has been achieved by the careful demolition, refurbishment and remodeling of the existing fabric together with the addition of new buildings.
-The scale, form and materiality of the new buildings are designed to sensitively co-ordinate with the existing historic structures but at the same time are highly modular and modern in their construction.
+This has been achieved by the careful demolition, refurbishment and remodelling of the existing fabric, together with the addition of new buildings.
+The scale, form and materiality of the buildings are designed to sensitively co-ordinate with the existing historic structures, but at the same time, are highly modular and modern in their construction.
 Brick and reclaimed terracotta predominate on the external envelope, while prefabricated bathrooms complement student rooms internally.

 Hopkins Architects worked with Hanbury as Executive Architect, Architectural Engineers Collaborative as Structural Engineers, Walter P. Moore & Associates as Civil Engineers, BDMI as MEP Engineers, The Office of James Burnett as Landscape Architect, and Tellepsen as Main Contractor on this project.